-The relationship between the Human Rights Convention and the essential elements of support
+Chapter 9 (PR 8) Human Rights Convention and essential elements of support

 This chapter examines the role relationship between the United Nations Declaration of Human Rights and the essential elements of support.

 The Preamble to the United Nations Universal Declaration of Human Rights states that recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.